ethanent/lightcookie/README.md

 ## Why lightcookie?

 lightcookie is super lightweight.
-It's over [380% smaller](https://www.google.com/search?q=1.67kb+%2F+439+bytes) than cookie, another popular cookie package. lightcookie is the way to go for efficiency as it also parses 100% using JS regular expressions!
+It's over much more lightweight than cookie, another popular cookie package. lightcookie is the way to go for efficiency as it parses using JS regular expressions!

 ## Documentation